pulsar-edit/pulsar/packages/atom-dark-ui/README.md

-# Pulsar Dark UI theme
+# Lumine Dark UI theme

-A dark UI theme for Pulsar.
+A dark UI theme for Lumine.

-This theme is installed by default with Pulsar and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the _UI Themes_ drop-down menu.
+This theme is installed by default with Lumine and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the _UI Themes_ drop-down menu.